eda-ricercatore/admin-notes/skill-set/domain-specific/ui-ux-design-n-research.md

 	- Excellent organization skills and the ability to manage multiple high-profile projects in a dynamic organization.
 	- Outstanding written and verbal communication skills.
 Strong analytical and presentation skills.
 	- Effective interpersonal, communication, negotiation and collaboration skills.
++ skill set:
+	- As a Senior User Experience Researcher, your ability to identify, prioritize, and execute high-impact research will help cross-functional teams make well-informed decisions to define the future of Splunk products.
+The research will come in the form of multi-methods, including but not limited to foundational, generative, and evaluative research while combining that with quantitative data sets (if applicable).
+You are recognized and trusted as the person who understands the constraints of the cross-functional team, and adapts the research as needed to achieve the research goals.
+With your involvement, your stakeholders will integrate your research into the product roadmap.
+	- You have a clear perspective about what research is needed for the cross-functional team, and persevere with that perspective as you work with your stakeholders to create buy-in and alignment.
+Through your work and collaborative process, you improve non-user researchers’ understanding and engagement of user needs and how to best address those needs.
+We’re looking for thinkers and innovators who are willing to challenge the status quo and are energized by developing creative solutions to complex problems.
+	- Drive user-centered principles within a cross-functional team.
+	- Foster and grow user research and a data driven product design culture.
+	- Design and conduct user research for Splunk products, and communicate research insights to stakeholders and team members.
+	- Analyze existing data and product designs to generate hypotheses and plans for high-impact research.
+	- Identify, prioritize, and execute research to improve user experience through multi-method research projects, sometimes in collaboration with research partners  (including managers) and other cross-functional stakeholders at various stages of the product development lifecycle.
+	- Manage stakeholders dynamically that includes guiding stakeholder discussions with the appropriate user research methods to achieve business and design goals.
+	- Create deliverables in the form of engaging reports, journey maps, or other materials as needed by the project team.
+	- Drive change by communicating findings to stakeholders in the company.
+Make research findings convincing and actionable for cross-functional partners to create a smarter, more informed, and more empathetic team
+	- Unafraid of creating new systems and processes as needed.
+	- This is a very hands-on role, and includes managing participant recruitment, data collection (includes moderating sessions), data synthesis and analysis, and delivery of findings and recommendations.
+	- 7+ years experience doing applied product mixed method, qualitative and quantitative user research.
+	- Degree in the field of HCI, Human Factors, Usability Engineering, or a related field (advanceddegree a plus).
+	- Interest in big data and how data is consumed by various users is a plus.
+	- Extensive experience planning and executing different types of research methodologies
+	- Strong sense of independence, ownership, and initiative with an ability to self-direct and manage what to work on, how to get it done, and when to deliver
+	- Excellent organization skills and the ability to manage multiple high-profile projects in a dynamic organization.
+	- Outstanding written and verbal communication skills.
+Strong analytical and presentation skills.
+	- Strong understanding of the strengths and shortcomings of different research methods, including when and how to apply them during each product phase.
+	- Effective interpersonal, communication, negotiation, and collaboration skills.
+	- Ability to drive and steer medium-to-high complexity research projects independently.
+	- Experience with enterprise software is a major plus